ninumariya/betasquirrel-tasks/README.md

 ## Git commands

 1. `git config` Config git user.
-EX: `git config --global user.name "ninumariya", git config user.email "ninusijo1825@gmail.com"`
+EX: `git config --global user.name "username", git config user.email "mailid`
 2. `git clone` clone a remote git repositery to your local.
 Ex: `git clone "add user https link or ssh key"`
 3. `git add` Add your file changes to git.
 Ex: `git add . `: this will add all file to the repo git , `add README.md` : this will add the readme file we can specify using the file name